esh6597/paper-drip/README.md

 ![Paper Drip social media image](./public/github-icon.png)

 This single-page app was a front end portfolio project dedicated to origami.
 This version is currently deprecated, and any issues it has will be resolved in 2.0, which includes a back end.
-If you haven't already, please do check out that project!
+If you haven't already, please do check it out!
+Here's a [link to Paper Drip 2.0](https://github.com/esh6597/paper-drip-full).
 It's updated to React 16.8+ with new hooks and Redux toolkit.

 # About